programic/eslint-plugin/docs/src/rules/newline-before-first-type-only-import.md

 > Enforce exactly one newline before the first type-only import

-- :hammer: This rule is automatically fixable.
+- :hammer: This rule is automatically fixable
 - :information_source: This rule only works when using TypeScript

 ## :book: Rule details